 The "starting place" is the place from where the players start playing the corresponding hole.
 It is a rectangular area with a two-meter depth and its front and sides are defined by external limits with two starting marks.
 The player's ball must be placed within the teeing ground.
 A ball is outside the starting place when all of it lays outside of it.
 The FIFG guideline for tournament play is a minimum three-meter width.
+The tee markers CANNOT be moved at any time.
 A ball's projection touching this line is deemed IN the tee zone.